Significance in a nutshell

 SCIENTIFIC OR RESEARCH SIGNIFICANCE

-Scientific, research or technical significance can be determined using the using the information in the Contextual or Historic Information fields of Victorian Collections.
+Your item's scientific, research or technical significance can be determined using the using the information in the Contextual or historic information field.
 Ask yourself:

 1. Do researchers have a current or potential interest in this item?